Yuki8819/Gwent_Online/README.md

 http://www.openscenegraph.org/index.php/documentation/getting-started
 More information about this OpenGL-based graphics toolkit:
 http://www.openscenegraph.org/
 *The version of OpenSceneGraph I used is 3.2.0, it may be okay to use any newer versions.
+*This program is not able to be built on Mac or Linux.

 <b>Manual:</b>
 About the rules of the Gwent, see: